grofit/development-for-winners/development/general/anti-patterns/anti-patterns.md

 ## Service Location

-There is no point mentioning it too much here as its already mentioned in the **service location** topc, however its worth noting here that its bad, and you should probably use **DI** instead wherever possible.
+There is no point mentioning it too much here as its already mentioned in the **service location** topc, however its worth noting here that its bad, and you should probably use **Constructor Injection** via **DI** instead wherever possible.